burlachenkok/exploring-python3/python3-note.md

 ## Magic Methods for Classes

-> Magic is an official term used by the Python community, even though in professional and science literature this term is used rare.
+> Magic is an official term used by the Python community, even though in professional and science literature this term is used rarely.
 >
 > This informal name shines a light that a lot of things inside the Python community happen informally without standardization.
 >